 - Faculty Associate, Communication, Arizona State University Polytechnic, 2007-2008

 - Adjunct Instructor, Communication, Mesa Community College, 2006-2008

 - Graduate Research Associate, North American Center for Transborder Studies, Arizona State University, 2005-2006

 Selected Offices Held in National/International Professional Organizations

 - Board Member, Institute for the Study of Conflict Transformation, 2013-present

 Selected Academic Awards/Recognitions

-- Certificate in Gender & Development earned at The Institute of Gender and Development Studies: Nita Barrow Unit.
-8th Caribbean Institute in Gender and Development Studies: An Intensive Training Program, July 2-31, 2009, University of the West Indies, Cave Hill Campus, Barbados.
+- Certificate in Gender & Development, Institute of Gender and Development Studies: Nita Barrow Unit, University of the West Indies, Cave Hill, Barbados, 2009.